amitxv/PC-Tuning/docs/post-install.md

 - Choose a value that is close to the minimum fps threshold for increased smoothness

-- Ensure that the GPU isn't maxed out as [lower GPU utilization reduces system latency](https://www.youtube.com/watch?v=8ZRuFaFZh5M&t=859s)
+- Ensure that the GPU isn't maxed out as lower GPU utilization reduces system latency [[1](https://www.youtube.com/watch?v=8ZRuFaFZh5M&t=859s)]

-- Capping your framerate with [RTSS](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) instead of the in-game limiter will result in consistent frame pacing and a smoother experience as it utilizes [busy-wait](https://en.wikipedia.org/wiki/Busy_waiting) which offers higher precision than 100% passive-waiting but at the cost of [noticeably higher latency](https://www.youtube.com/watch?t=377&v=T2ENf9cigSk) and potentially greater CPU overhead.
-Disabling the ``Enable dedicated encoder server service`` setting prevents ``EncoderServer.exe`` from running which wastes resources
+- Capping your framerate with [RTSS](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) instead of the in-game limiter will result in consistent frame pacing and a smoother experience as it utilizes busy-wait which offers higher precision than 100% passive-waiting but at the cost of noticeably higher latency and potentially greater CPU overhead [[1](https://www.youtube.com/watch?t=377&v=T2ENf9cigSk)] [[2](https://en.wikipedia.org/wiki/Busy_waiting)].
+Disabling the ``Enable dedicated encoder server service`` setting prevents ``EncoderServer.exe`` from running

 ### Presentation Mode